Geospatial Data Sources for MARPLOT

 - TIGER Shapefile Downloads.
 The TIGER (Topologically Integrated Geographic Encoding and Referencing) products include about 30 shapefile sets, such as congressional districts, landmarks, roads, railroads, rivers, and school districts.
 (The four U.S. Boundaries layers included in MARPLOT are provided from this source.)
 Some sets are available for the entire United States, while others are available by state/territory.
 The datasets are provided in a zipped format with a .zip extension, and you can import the file in the MARPLOT 5 series without unzipping it first.
 Provided by the U.S. Census Bureau.

 - National Map Small-Scale Data Downloads.
 A collection of nearly 200 small-scale datasets for the United States that were originally developed for the National Atlas project, 1997-2014.
 (The National Atlas was retired in 2014, and it has been replaced by the National Map project.)
 This collection includes datasets divided into categories: Land Cover, Governmental Units/Boundaries, Elevation, Geographic Names/Map Reference, Transportation, and Water.
-Within each category, the datasets marked as shapefiles can be downloaded for use in the MARPLOT 5 series, and the new MARPLOT 5.1 version can now also import files in the geodatabase format.
+Within each category, the datasets marked as shapefiles can be downloaded for use in the MARPLOT 5 series, and MARPLOT 5.1 or later versions can also import files in the geodatabase format.
 The datasets are provided in a zipped format with a tar.gz extension.
 To import those files into MARPLOT, you will need to unzip the files first, so that you can access the .shp, .shx, and .dbf files inside for shapefile sets (or the files inside the .gdb folder for the geodatabase files).
 Provided by the U.S. Geological Survey.

 Web Mapping Service (WMS) Providers